 My job interview to be an astronaut with Dr. Norbert Kraft (formerly of NASA, and now in charge of the applicant process for Mars One) was so bad — the worst I’ve ever done — that I literally had an out-of-body experience watching myself ruin the biggest opportunity I’ve had in years.
-I was saying the stupidest things and the lag and audio delay really made it impossible for me to connect on a personal level with Dr. Kraft.
+Nothing I planned to say actually came out of my mouth.
+(I had to memorize a small book of information, most of which I thought would become obsolete by the time the mission actually happened, which I should have just said instead of forgetting half my answers.)
+And the lag and audio delay really made it impossible for me to connect on a personal level with Dr. Kraft.
+(I tried pretending I was actually on Mars and had to wait the 4 minutes for a response.)
 And somehow, of all the days in the year, I had a book due at the publishers just hours before my interview.
 I was exhausted from working every day for a month and somehow had just lost my mojo.

 To give myself some credit, I was growing reluctant because I think I know too much about how hard this journey to Mars would be, because — not to pat myself on the back — cycling around the world is really hard.
 Visiting Mars is a fanciful idea, but the closer it comes to being a reality the scarier it is.
 (It was becoming so real, I began a list of things to bring, like: bicycle, bourbon still, 3D printer.)
 I mean how many other applicants know what it is like to go days without food, malnourished and fatigued; or sleep in such cold terrain that you wake the next morning with frozen water bottles and dying of dehydration; or to be isolated for days or even months; or to lay injured alongside the road with no one to help; or be sick with some strange disease in a village with no doctors?
 The more I learned about the trip to Mars, like spending 6-8 months in a capsule insulated from the radiation by your own bags of urine and feces, the more it seemed like a feat of survival than one of adventure and discovery.